Linux

 - The certificate will need to be renewed before it expires.
 Certbot can automatically renew the certificate in the background, but you may need to take steps to enable that functionality.
 See https://certbot.org/renewal-setup for instructions.

-Update the configuration of the nginx with the certitication path.
+1. Update the configuration of Ingress:

 /mnt/zdata/containers/podman/storage/volumes/ingress-conf/_data/default_server.conf